 As with the linear model, noise can affect the communication.
 Noise can include all of the previous examples.
 It might even be affected by one person feeling hungry or having gotten into an argument with a family member.

-It’s a matter of realizing that, as the sender, you’re responsible for the message getting through.
-Then, being thoughtful about your choice of communication model and selecting the model most appropriate for accomplishing the objective of the communication.
+- It’s a matter of realizing that, as the sender, you’re responsible for the message getting through.
+You must then select the model most appropriate for accomplishing your objective.